-Computer DNS request goes through ISP and in some point hits the DNS – domain name server who will look in his huge database and match the domain name you’ve entered with the IP address of the proper server.
+Computer DNS request goes through the Internet and at some point hits the DNS – domain name server who will look in his huge database and match the domain name you’ve entered with the IP address of the proper server.
 If the DNS server does not find a match, it will forward the request to next DNS server who maybe has more information.
 Not all DNS servers have all the data about all the domain names and they addresses.

-Each packet travels through the internet network into your computer.
-Packets don’t necessarily all take the same path they will usually travel with the path of least resistance, which is the best path in that moment.
-I fact, that is the most powerful feature of internet.
-Packets can travel with different routes and in this way avoid congested paths and come to their destination even when an entire part of internet is down.
+Each packet travels through the Internet into your computer.
+Packets don’t necessarily all take the same path, they will usually travel with the path of least resistance, which is the best path in that moment.
+I fact, that is the most powerful feature of the Internet.
+Packets can travel with different routes and in this way avoid congested routes and come to their destination even when an entire part of the Internet is down.